-Posted by David Hasenauer, CODE V Product Manager on July 31, 2020
+Posted by David Hasenauer, Senior Staff on July 31, 2020

 The origins of CODE V started long before its first commercial release on August 1, 1975.
 Tom Harris, the founder of Optical Research Associates (ORA®) and a University of Rochester Institute of Optics alumnus, was very interested in the potential of automated optical design while at his first job at Bell and Howell Company in Chicago in the 1950’s.
 Tom helped program accounting machines to do ray tracing, and participated in the transition from plug boards to programming using machine language, programming using assembly language, and finally programming in FORTRAN –a very “modern” language at the time.
 In 1963, Tom founded ORA as an engineering services company in Pasadena, California.
 The precursor to CODE V served essentially as “in-house” software to support the ORA engineering business.
 Tom and his first “Associate,” Darryl Gustafson, would design by day and program by night!

 As the reputation of ORA’s software spread, designers from other companies would come to the ORA facility in Pasadena and lease time with the program.
 This not only included local designers, but designers from Chicago, Japan, and elsewhere.
 In 1975, the software was packaged with a minicomputer as a turnkey system, and CODE V as a standalone product was born.
 It may come as a surprise that CODE V is an acronym for Computer-aided Optical Design and Evaluation Version “5”.
 In 1982, CODE V Version 6.95 was released.
 This was the first version of CODE V that I used as an optical designer with Texas Instruments in 1982.
 A photo of the user manual is shown below: